 Maintenance - Monitoring rejection percentage is required to ensure contaminant removal below MCL.
 Regular monitoring of membrane performance is necessary to determine fouling, scaling, or other membrane degradation.
 Acidic or caustic solutions are regularly flushed through the system at high volume/low pressure with a cleaning agent to remove foulants and scalants.
 Frequency of membrane replacement is dependent on raw water characteristics, pretreatment, and maintenance.
-With good operation and pretreatment membrane can have lives of 3 to 5 years.
+With good operation and pretreatment, membranes can last 3 to 5 years.